a-stygar/clinbridge-fhir/README.md

 This test distinguishes application liveness from downstream dependency availability.
 It is not a retry implementation.

+### Dependency reproducibility decision:

+The project currently declares direct dependency ranges in pyproject.toml and does not commit a lock file.
+This is acceptable for the initial local learning setup, but it does not guarantee an identical transitive dependency graph across installations.

+Before introducing CI or preparing a reproducible release, the project will select one dependency locking workflow and commit its generated lock artifact.
+Multiple competing lock formats will not be maintained.

 ## Run quality checks

 From the repository root: